sviperll/adt4j/README.md

     }
 ```

-Here we make list-type a type-variable.
+We make list-type a type-variable here.
 And hypothetically it can be anything.
 We can constrain this type-variable by extending generated class.

 ```java